andfanilo/lyon2/docs/mlops.md

             return {"message": "Hello World"}
         ```

     - In `server/Dockerfile`, install FastAPI+uvicorn and run the command that runs the server.
+Use the `Dockerfile` from the previous part as template.
     - Build your image.
 Give it a name like `mlops:server`.
 Make sure if you run the container with the correct port exposed, you can connect to the API from the browser and get your `Hello world`.

     ??? abstract "Solution ONLY if you feel stuck"